PLooking for ways to insert row with values using VBA in Excel? Then, this is the right place for you.

 - This will create a UserForm in your Visual Basic Editor.

-- Then we insert a CommandButton named Add.
+- Insert a CommandButton named Add.

-- Therefore, we will get the following UserForm.
+- Get the following UserForm.

 Macro of Add Button: